Association of College Unions International: Collegiate Pocket Billiards National Championship

-Presently titled the ACUI Collegiate Nine-ball National Championship, the organization's pool tournament was inaugurated in 1937, has featured separate men's and women's divisions since 1939, and is supported by both the Billiards Congress of America (BCA) and the Billiards Education Foundation (BEF).
+Presently titled the ACUI Collegiate Nine-ball National Championship, the organization's pool tournament was inaugurated in 1937, has featured separate men's and women's divisions since 1939, and is supported by both the Billiard Congress of America (BCA) and the Billiards Education Foundation (BEF).
 The annual summer event's champions are listed in the BCA's Billiards: The Official Rules and Records Book.